 It’s incredible how the size, shape and layout of your home can influence how you live in it and use it.
 Could this be an opportunity to try a style of home you’ve never had?
 As mentioned earlier, perhaps an open-plan style of living is something you’d like to try – it makes getting around the home easier, plus you end up with an excellent space for entertainment and socialising.

-You can see what some of our residents think about their new lifestyle on our testimonials page.
+You can see what some of our residents think about their new lifestyle on our community stories page.

 4. Free up your lifestyle